Fyzxs/FluentTypes/README.md

 The FluentTypes help navigate the microObject space and are a style that enables easy functionality and fluidity in the code.

 I'm still experimenting with how this functions in the code and where it fails.

+This isn't only to remove actual primitives from the code.
+This is intended to be a style for classes that represent objects, such as `Name` to be operated on more effectively and readably in the code.